nevingeorge/ALMA/README.md

 Line 6: number of transitions

-Lines 7-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈Σ and a is a letter in the alphabet.
+Lines 7-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈Q and a∈Σ.

 Example input files can be found in the GitHub repository.